Germany VAT ID Number 2026: How to Search, Format & Verification

 Here are the key details:

-• VAT ID Structure: A VAT ID number in Germany is consistently 11 figures, with DE preceded by 9 digits (example: DE123456789)
+• VAT ID Structure: A German VAT ID number is always 11 characters long including the prefix DE followed by 9 digits (example: DE123456789)

 • Different from Tax Number: The VAT identification number (USt-IdNr) is used for EU cross-border trade, while the Steuernummer is used for domestic tax reporting.